Dain Blanton: Career

-Currently Dain is the Analyst for Professional Beach Volleyball worldwide covering the FIVB (Federation of International Volleyball), AVP, NVL (National Volleyball League, and the Jose Cuervo Pro Beach Series as well as the Sideline Reporter for the NBA Los Angeles Clippers.
-His new career in Sports Broadcasting has involved working with ABC, NBC, ESPN, Fox Sports Net and Universal Sports Network.
-He is covering many sports including NBA, Beach Volleyball, MLB, College Basketball and College Football.
-Dain also does many motivational speaking events each year to inspire and be a role model to many.
+Currently, Blanton is a sports broadcasting analyst covering the FIVB, AVP, NVL (National Volleyball League), and the Jose Cuervo Pro Beach Series, as well as working as a sideline reporter for the Los Angeles Clippers.
+His career in sports broadcasting has involved working with ABC, NBC, ESPN, Fox Sports Net, and Universal Sports Network.
+He covers many sports including NBA, beach volleyball, MLB, college basketball, and college football.
+Blanton also does motivational speaking events each year to inspire and be a role-model.

-Dain was the runner-up to Andrew Firestone on the third season of ABC television network reality show The Bachelor.
+Blanton was the runner-up to Andrew Firestone on the third season of the ABC television network reality show The Bachelor.